 Masterclass

 Recognizing the early signs of training instability is fundamental for preventing wasted compute cycles and ensuring the successful development of large language models.
-While robust monitoring is discussed in the next section, understanding the common symptoms allows you to quickly identify when a training run is deviating from a healthy trajectory.
-These symptoms often manifest in the primary metrics you track during training, particularly the loss function and gradient statistics.
+Understanding the common symptoms allows you to quickly identify when a training run is deviating from a healthy trajectory.
+These symptoms often manifest in the primary metrics tracked during training, particularly the loss function and gradient statistics, and identifying them is a primary part of effective training monitoring.

-loss typically halts the training process immediately, as subsequent gradient calculations and weight updates become mathematically undefined.
-This usually signifies a severe numerical issue, such as:
+A NaN loss typically halts the training process immediately, as subsequent gradient calculations and weight updates become mathematically undefined.
+This usually indicates a severe numerical issue, such as:

 # Inside the training loop (PyTorch example)